Kindergarten - Discovering Our Blue Planet

 Aquatic Puzzles

-Children will assemble simple puzzles to learn more about aquatic animals and their life cycles.
-How do we know living and nonliving things are in the water around us?
-What do they look like when they are growing?
+Children assemble puzzles to learn about aquatic animals and their life cycles, exploring how living and nonliving things appear in water and how they change as they grow.

 View Lesson Plan